 If You Offer Low Explain Why:

 Low offers without explanation from the buyer are the biggest reason an offer is not accepted.
 There’s an easy way around this.
 Explain why you’re offering a specific rate especially if it would be considered low.
-Is it a one and done purchase or are you planning to buy 50lbs a week.
+Is it a one and done purchase or are you planning to buy 50lbs a week?
 These things matter.
-I know it’s a buyers market right now, but sell your self a little.
-Give the farm a reason to work with you.
+I know it’s a buyers market right now, but sell your self a little, and give the farm a reason to work with you.
 There’s a message box on the “Make Offer” form.
 Fill it out!